NCG-Leiden/NCG-Leiden.github.io/index.md

 ### Notes

 Notes of the talk are available [here](https://ncg-leiden.github.io/foliation2023/foliation_notes.pdf).
-Last updated: Oct 27, 2023.
+Last updated: Nov 4, 2023.

-Another version with smaller fonts (10pt by default) and narrower margins (0.8cm) is [here](https://ncg-leiden.github.io/foliation2023/foliation_notes_narrow.pdf).
+Another version with smaller fonts (10pt by default) and narrower margins (0.8cm) is [here](https://ncg-leiden.github.io/foliation2023/foliation_notes_narrow.pdf) (This version is not suggested as I do not have a careful control of its format).

 ### Schedule